mpv-player/mpv/DOCS/man/options.rst

     Finally, attempts to utilize rgb10_a2 or rgba8 if all of the previous formats are not available.

-``--gamma-factor=<0.1..2.0>``
-    Set an additional raw gamma factor (default: 1.0).
-If gamma is adjusted in other ways (like with the ``--gamma`` option or key bindings and the ``gamma`` property), the value is multiplied with the other gamma value.

-    This option is deprecated and may be removed in the future.

-``--gamma-auto``
-    Automatically corrects the gamma value depending on ambient lighting conditions (adding a gamma boost for bright rooms).

-    This option is deprecated and may be removed in the future.

-    NOTE: Only implemented on macOS.

 ``--image-lut=<file>``
     Specifies a custom LUT file (in Adobe .cube format) to apply to the colors during image decoding.
 The exact interpretation of the LUT depends on